 a.
 If the Board of Directors has standing committees other than the audit, compensation and nominating committees, identify the committees and describe their function.
-The Board of Directors has no other standing committees.

 9. Assessments

 a.
 Disclose whether or not the Board of Directors, its committees and individual directors are regularly assessed with respect to their effectiveness and contribution.
 If assessments are regularly conducted, describe the process used for the assessments.
 If assessments are not regularly conducted, describe how the Board of Directors satisfies itself that the Board of Directors, its committees, and its individual directors are performing effectively.